valginer0/RAGVenture/README.md

 ## Why RAGVenture?

 Traditional startup ideation tools either rely on expensive API calls or generate ideas without real-world context.
 RAGVenture solves this by:
+- **Completely FREE**: Runs entirely on your machine with no API costs - zero API keys required!
+- **Smart Model Management**: Automatically handles model deprecation and failures with intelligent fallback
-- Data-Driven: Learns from real startup data to ground suggestions in reality
+- **Data-Driven**: Learns from real startup data to ground suggestions in reality
-- Context-Aware: Understands patterns from successful startups
+- **Context-Aware**: Understands patterns from successful startups
-- Intelligent: Uses RAG to combine LLM capabilities with precise information retrieval
+- **Intelligent**: Uses RAG to combine LLM capabilities with precise information retrieval
-- Fast & Local: Runs entirely on your machine with no API costs (except optional Hugging Face)
+- **Resilient**: Works offline with local models when external APIs are unavailable
-- Production-Ready: Comprehensive test suite, error handling, and monitoring
+- **Production-Ready**: 157 tests (63% coverage), comprehensive error handling, and monitoring

 ## System Requirements